jean-dedieu/correction-exercices-java-se/README.md

 		largest = c > temp ? c:temp;

 		System.out.println("The largest number is " + largest);

+		Version ternaire

+		int a, b, c, largest, temp;

+	    	//object of the Scanner class

+	    	Scanner clavier = new Scanner(System.in);
+	    	//reading input from the user
+	    	System.out.println("Entrez le premier chiffre:");
+	    	a = clavier.nextInt();
+	    	System.out.println("Entrez le deuxième chiffre:");
+	    	b = clavier.nextInt();
+	    	System.out.println("Entrez le troisième chiffre:");
+	    	c = clavier.nextInt();

+	    	//comparing a and b and storing the largest number in a temp variable
+	    	temp = a > b ? a:b;

+	    	//comparing the temp variable with c and storing the result in the variable
+	    	largest = c > temp ? c:temp;

+	    	//prints the largest number
+	    	System.out.println("The largest number is: "+largest);

 ## Programme pour évaluer la valeur d'une voiture